aresys-srl/sct/docs/source/user_manual/configuration.rst

   * **advanced_configuration**: sub-section that can be used to tweak and tune lower level parameters that change the computation of the radiometric profiles.

-    - **parameters**: sub-sub-section dedicated to radiometric profiles parameters.
+    - **profile_extraction_parameters**: sub-sub-section dedicated to radiometric profiles parameters.
+    - **histogram_parameters**: sub-sub-section dedicated to radiometric 2D histograms parameters.

+- **interferometric_analysis**: section that can be used to access *Interferometric Analysis* options and parameters.

 .. seealso::